brick/money/README.md

 $bitcoin = new Currency('XBT', 0, 'Bitcoin', 8);
 ```

-The second parameter is a numeric code, mainly useful for ISO currencies.
-If you don't need it, you can set it to `0`.
+The second parameter is a numeric code, that can be useful when storing monies in a database.
+You can set it to any unique value, or to `0` if unused.
 The fourth parameter is the default scale for monies in this currency.

 You can now use this Currency instead of a currency code:

 ```php
 $money = Money::of('0.123', $bitcoin); // XBT 0.12300000
 ```